 When she told me about it then, I had looked at her like she was crazy and said, “I’m a vegetarian — and you are suggesting I cut out my beans, onions, garlic, wheat, and many of my favorite fruits and vegetables?!”
 And so I ignored her advice for several years until I was desperate enough to try it.

 I wish I hadn't waited so long.
 The low FODMAP diet truly changed my life because of how significantly it reduced my symptoms and made me feel better than I had in decades.
 But because of how hard it can be to cook so many foods from scratch, I went on to start the first low FODMAP food business in the US (now incorporated by FODY foods).
 My husband and I had a vision that someday there would be pre-made FODMAP friendly foods for people like me, and that dream is becoming a reality as there are now several low FODMAP foods brands in the US and internationally!

 Over the years, I have had my share of health burdens.
-Besides IBS, I have valvular heart disease brought on by some childhood sickness (I had my second open heart surgery last year), I had debilitating endometriosis and adenomyosis which forced me to have a hysterectomy, I suffer from migraines, fibromyalgia, anxiety, depression — the list goes on, you get the picture.
+Besides IBS, I have valvular heart disease brought on by some childhood sickness (I had my second open heart surgery in 2016), I had debilitating endometriosis and adenomyosis which forced me to have a hysterectomy, I suffer from migraines, fibromyalgia, anxiety, depression — the list goes on, you get the picture.